 What do Modi supporters say?

 Much of this love for Modi appears to be created via grassroots mobilisation of Sangh Parivar forces through his propaganda circus and his well-oiled PR machine.
 The Sangh Parivar intensively uses new media and social media to build momentum, communicate with each other and reinforce an authoritarian fantasy of India as a Hindu nation led by a strong leader.
-However, the reality may not always match the hype: for example Modi supporters higlight his large number of twitter followers, but it turns out that most of these are fake.
+However, the reality may not always match the hype: for example Modi supporters higlight his large number of twitter followers, but it turns out that the majority of these are fake.